aidudezzz/deepbots/README.md

 # deepbots

-Deepbots is a simple framework which is used as "middleware" between the [Webots](https://cyberbotics.com/) robot simulator and Reinforcement Learning algorithms.
+Deepbots is a simple framework which is used as "middleware" between the free and open-source [Cyberbotics' Webots](https://cyberbotics.com/) robot simulator and Reinforcement Learning algorithms.
 When it comes to Reinforcement Learning the [OpenAI gym](https://gym.openai.com/) environment has been established as the most used interface between the actual application and the RL algorithm.